SuperOfficeDocs/superoffice-docs/docs/service/install/manual-steps.md

 If the IIS website is not created, first run the installer for Service (SuperOffice.CustomerService.exe) which is the only installer from SuperOffice that will also create the IIS websites.

-If the website is created, then you may create the application first, and just point the path to the default location for Customer Service: *c:superoffice*
+If the website is created, then you may create the application first, and just point the path to the default location for Customer Service: *c:SuperOffice*

 ![x -screenshot][img1]

-Run **SuperOffice.CustomerService.exe** to install the software on the server, the default location is *c:\superoffice*.
+Run **SuperOffice.CustomerService.exe** to install the software on the server, the default location is *c:\SuperOffice*.

 ![x -screenshot][img2]